ptarmiganlabs/butler-sos-docs/content/en/docs/Reference/available_metrics/influxdb/_index.md

 Metrics retrieved from the Sense servers can be stored in an [InfluxDB](https://www.influxdata.com/products/influxdb-overview/) database.
 You don't have to be an InfluxDB expert to use Butler SOS, but understanding some basic concepts are helpful.

-Storing metrics in InfluxDB is not mandatory, but some kind of metrics storage - either in InfluxDB or [Prometheus](/docs/reference/available_metrics/prometheus/) - is needed to take full benefit of Butler SOS' features.
+Storing metrics in InfluxDB is not mandatory, but some kind of metrics storage - either in InfluxDB, [New Relic](https://newrelic.com) or [Prometheus](/docs/reference/available_metrics/prometheus/) - is needed to take full benefit of Butler SOS' features.

 * InfluxDB is a [time series database](https://www.influxdata.com/time-series-database/).
 This means it is super good at storing values that have a timestamp associated with them - and pretty bad at everything else.
 In many respects time series databases are the opposite of traditional SQL databases (who are usually pretty bad at handling time series data).